 - The President and Vice President

 - U.S. Delegates (American Samoa, District of Columbia, Guam, the Virgin Islands)

 - U.S. Resident Commissioner (Puerto Rico)

-- Citizens who have not received a requested State ballot in time to return it before the election should immediately complete and send the FWAB to their local election office.
-FVAP recommends voters use a FWAB if they have not received their State ballot within 30 days of the election.
+- Individuals who have not received a requested State absentee ballot in time to return it before the election should immediately complete and send the FWAB to their election office.
+FVAP recommends voters use a FWAB if they have not received their State absentee ballot within 30 days of the election.

 Conduct voter outreach events